day8/re-frame/README.md

 ##### The Big Ratom

-Our re-frame diagram starts (very modestly) with  Fogus' "well-formed data at rest" bit:
+Our re-frame diagram starts (very modestly) with  Fogus' ***well-formed data at rest*** bit:

 ```
 app-db
 ```

 re-frame says that you put your data into one place which we'll call `app-db`.
-Structure the data in that place, of course.
-And [give it a schema](https://github.com/miner/herbert).
+Structure the data in that place, of course, and [give it a schema](https://github.com/Prismatic/schema).

 Now, this advice is not the slightest bit controversial for 'real' databases, right?
 You'd happily put all your well-formed data into PostgreSQL or MySQL.
 But within a running application (in memory), it is different.
 If you have a background in OO, this data-in-one-place business is a hard one to swallow.
 You've